rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And immediately he left the synagogue and entered the house of Simon and Andrew, with James and John. ^0129

-Now Simon’s mother -in-law lay ill with a fever, and immediately they told him about her. ^0130
+Now Simon's mother-in-law lay ill with a fever, and immediately they told him about her. ^0130

 And he came and took her by the hand and lifted her up, and the fever left her, and she began to serve them. ^0131